-Meeting people, making friends, and doing business on the internet are risky activities.
-Use directories, the telephone, and other media to confirm that people are who they claim to be.
-For your own safety, when arranging your first face-to-face meeting with someone you met online, be sure to meet in a public place with friends present.
+- ALWAYS use directories, Google and social media searches, the telephone, or other media to confirm that people are who they claim to be.
+For your own safety, if you are arranging your first face-to-face meeting with someone you met online, be sure to meet in a public place with friends present.

 If you encounter online safety concerns, online scams or computer and network misuse, report your concerns to the University’s Office of Information Security at email@example.com.
 The Office of Information Security will promptly investigate and refer matters to appropriate authorities.